Core functionality

 Defines the number of worker processes.

 The optimal value depends on many factors including (but not limited to) the number of CPU cores, the number of hard disk drives that store data, and load pattern.
-When in doubt, setting it to the number of available CPU cores would be a good start.
+When one is in doubt, setting it to the number of available CPU cores would be a good start (the value “auto” will try to autodetect it).

 Changes the limit on the largest size of a core file (RLIMIT_CORE) for worker processes.
 Used to increase the limit without restarting the main process.